justinklam/map-poi/frontend/README.md

 ## Available Scripts

-In the frontend and backend directory, open the app with:
+In the frontend directory, open the app with:

 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.